Choosing your tent

 Why do tents have two layers of fabric?

-Many smaller tents are pitched with the inner first and then a flysheet is added for weather protection.
-In larger tents you often put up the outside first and then fit a number of inner tents that define how you use the space inside.
-Some premium family tents can be packed away with the inners still inside, which makes it easier to pitch them then next time.
+Some tents are pitched with the inner first and then a flysheet is added for weather protection.
+In most, however, you put up the outside first and then fit a number of inner tents that define how you use the space inside.
+Most of today's family tents can be packed away with the inners still inside, which makes them easier to pitch the next time.

 What about groundsheets?

 Today, most tents will have a fitted groundsheet.
-In smaller tents it will cover the whole of the inner tent floor, but often in larger family tents each compartment will have its own groundsheet.
+In smaller tents it will cover the whole of the inner tent floor, in some larger family tents each compartment will have its own groundsheet.

 Campsite owners prefer separate groundsheets.
 The theory is you can lift them during the day to allow the grass beneath to get some daylight and ‘breathe’ so hopefully you won’t leave a groundsheet-sized patch of yellowing grass when you leave.

-However, many campers like sewn-in groundsheets (sometimes known as SIGs) because they keep more bugs and draughts out.
-These are permanently attached to the outer fabric of the tent.
-A good compromise is a zipped-in groundsheet, which can be 'zipped out' to let the grass breathe but can be sealed when necessary.
+Today, however, it’s rare to find a campsite that expects you to lift your groundsheet and many campers prefer sewn-in ones (sometimes known as SIGs) because they keep more bugs and draughts out.
+A SIG is permanently attached to the outer fabric of the tent.
+A good compromise is a zipped-in groundsheet, which can be - 'zipped out' - to let the grass breathe or to clean it, but can be sealed when necessary.

 Check the strength of groundsheet material.
 It’s also worth checking what happens to the groundsheet at the tent’s doorways.
 Does it form a high lip to trip over?
 Or can you peg it out flat?